bcgov/DevEx-Roadmap/_pages/index.md

 <div class="page-section">

-The BCDevExchange is experimenting with how we deliver IT projects.
-The concept is to deliver faster and continuous user value with new tools and methods.
-This year we are looking for a few government projects to run through our ‘Kick Start Your First Release’ service.
-Instead of packaging many features into a once or thrice a year release, we will help these projects release features continuously, on a two to three week sprint schedule following an Agile Methodology.
-Features released will be informed by user research and the code created will be open source, providing opportunities for collaboration with entrepreneurs, companies and startups in the B.C. tech sector.
-These projects will also follow the DevOps approach.
-See Code For Government Ready Products for more info.
+The BCDevExchange is experimenting with how we – in the B.C. public sector - deliver digital service projects.
+The intent is to deliver faster and continuous user value with new tools and methods using the five service concepts that follow.

+This year we are looking for a few government projects to run through a concept we’re calling ‘Kick Start Your First Release’.
+The idea is a bootcamp for project teams new to these methodologies:

+-	Design Thinking
+-	Customer-centered Service Design
+-	Lean Start-up and minimum viable product development (e.g. rapid prototyping)
+-	Agile Methodology and Scrum
+-	DevOps

+Government staff on these projects will be trained in these methodologies so they speak the same language as B.C. start-ups and tech entrepreneurs, helping collaboration.
+A Kick Start project would run until the team completed a series of sprints and made a first release – which could be a working prototype or the first release of production features.
+Once the first release was complete the project team could return to their business unit where they could sustain and continue the effort.

+Kick Start projects will create a steady supply of code, data, APIs, and paid opportunities for developers who are interested in working with us.

+Have thoughts about this idea?
+Let us know what you think on our [Trello board](https://trello.com/b/z5aY0htv/kick-start).

 </div>